-In earlier times, drinking and still being able to drive, whether that be a car or boat, might have been considered a badge of honor in certain circles.
+In past ages, drinking and still being able to drive, might have been considered a badge of honor in certain circles.
 Today, thank goodness, it is considered reckless lunacy.
-And things are worse on the water than on the land.
+And things are worse on the water than on the land, for a given level of alcohol.